Non-equilibrium bosonization of fractional quantum Hall edges: Tunneling between Laughlin edges

 Performing the derivatives of the tunneling current and noise, we find

 and

 Importantly, the derivatives with respect to $V_0$ produce additional factors $\tau$ in the integrands.
-As a result, the exponents of the equilibrium contributions change from $2\zeta$ to $2\zeta - 1$, rendering the integrals insensitive to the ultraviolet behavior for $\zeta <1$.
+As a result, the exponents of the equilibrium contributions change from $2\zeta$ to $2\zeta - 1$, rendering the integrals dominated by the long-time behavior for $\zeta <3/2$.
 Substituting then Eq.~\eqref{eq:current_dilute_app_deriv} and~\eqref{eq:noise_dilute_app_deriv} into Eq.~\eqref{eq:Fano_diff_def}, the differential Fano factor becomes

 We now first analyze Eq.~\eqref{eq:Fano_diff_eval} in the case $|V_0|\gg \mathcal{T}_u |V_u|, \mathcal{T}_d |V_d|$.
 We find

 which is the same result one obtains for the Fano factor for the constant bias setup, Sec.~\ref{sec:tunneling_constant_bias}.
 Moving on to the case $V_0 = 0$ and $\text{sgn}(eV_u) = - \text{sgn}(eV_d)$, we find